containeroo/website/content/en/docs/cloudflare-operator/resources/dnsrecord.md

 cloudflare-operator will create the DNS record in the Cloudflare account and keep it in sync with the DNSRecord resource.

-As described in the Ingress and Gateway API guides, cloudflare-operator can create DNSRecords from Ingress and optional HTTPRoute resources.
+As described in the Ingress and Gateway API guides, cloudflare-operator can create DNSRecords from Ingress and optional HTTPRoute resources (available starting with `cloudflare-operator` v1.8.0).

 If you want to create DNSRecords manually, you can use the following example as a starting point: